Wild Wisconsin Winter Web Conference

 Picture

 The conference has 7 sessions each day (listed in Central Standard Time).
-This day has 3 sessions in the Marketing and Small Libraries tracks, following with a Closing Session to end the conference.
-You must register for each session individually.
+This day has 3 sessions in the Programming and Smorgasbord tracks, following with a Closing Session.
+Attendees must register for each session individually.

 9 a.m.